linux-modder/Pviewer/README.md

 Pviewer
 =======

-this is an experimental image viewer. its in an early state.
-English is not my first language but i try to make english comments in the code.
+This is an experimental image viewer.
+Its in an early state.
+English is not my first language but I try to make english comments in the code.

-to view a picture:
+To view a picture:
-  python Pviewer /payh/to/an/image.img
+  python Pviewer /path/to/image.img
   or
-  python Pviewer
+  python Pviewer ()
   and drag and drop a file to the window

 to manipulate the image: